-- Prerequisite: Elementary Spanish or two years of high school Spanish, or equivalent with satisfactory AP scores
+Prerequisite: Elementary Spanish or two years of high school Spanish, or equivalent with satisfactory AP scores

-- Offering: Every semester

-- Instructor: Staff

 SPAN 232 Intermediate Spanish II (1)

 Continued development of language skills.
 Comprehension, speaking, reading and writing with short reading and compositions assignments.
 Introduction to more tenses and applications of the subjunctive and more grammatical components.
 Laboratory work.